Monday, 30 September 2024

 Verdict - Rubbish

-If we give the records which were good 1 point each and those which were OK half a point, the final score is 9/30, or 30%.
-Now we're sliding.
+If we give the records which were good 1 point each and those which were OK half a point, the final score is 9.5/30, or 32%.
+We're hovering around this mark.